stoplightio/spectral/README.md

 - [JSONPath Online Evaluator](http://jsonpath.com/), a helpful tool to determine what `path` you want
 - [stoplightio/json](https://github.com/stoplightio/json), a library of useful functions for when working with JSON
-- [stoplightio/yaml](https://github.com/stoplightio/yaml), a library of useful functions for when working with YAML, including parsing YAML into JSON with a source map that includes JSONPath pointers for every property in the result
+- [stoplightio/yaml](https://github.com/stoplightio/yaml), a library of useful functions for when working with YAML, including parsing YAML into JSON, and a few helper functions such as `getJsonPathForPosition` or `getLocationForJsonPath`

 ## Thanks :)